sdziallas/comp55/docs/labs/14-Test.md

     it's worth reading
     [this short article about leap years](https://www.infoplease.com/leap-year-explained).

-Let me know if you have any other questions about any of these steps
+Let me know if you have any other questions about any of these steps.

 ## Assertions and GUI Testing (Optional)